-The instrument can utilize RS-485 communications if the instrument is more than 50 feet from the computer or in a multi-point daisy chain configuration.
+The instrument provides RS-485 communications in case the REMOTE is more than 50 feet from the computer or will be in a multipoint daisy chain configuration.

-In order to use the RS-485 protocol, an RS-485 converter must be used in a 2-wire configuration where ChB+ goes to RJ-45 pin 4, ChA- goes to RJ-45 pin 5.
+In order to use its RS-485 protocol, an RS-485 converter must be used in a 2-wire configuration where ChB+ goes to RJ-45 pin 4, ChA- goes to RJ-45 pin 5.

-Lighthouse has an RS-485 converter kit that includes the cables, connectors and terminator needed to set this up; please contact a Lighthouse Sales Representative for this.
+Lighthouse provides an RS-485 converter kit that includes the cables, connectors and terminator needed to set this up; please contact a Lighthouse Sales Representative for this.